spotinst/terraform-provider-spotinst/docs/resources/elastigroup_azure.md

 ## Security

 * `security` - (Optional) Specifies the Security related profile settings for the virtual machine.
-  * `confidential_os_disk_encryption` - Confidential disk encryption binds the disk encryption keys to the VM's TPM, ensuring VM-only access.
+  * `confidential_os_disk_encryption` - (Optional, Default: false) Confidential disk encryption binds the disk encryption keys to the VM's TPM, ensuring VM-only access.
 The security type must be "ConfidentialVM" to enable defining this preference as “true”.
-  * `secure_boot_enabled` - Specifies whether secure boot should be enabled on the virtual machine.
+  * `secure_boot_enabled` - (Optional, Default: false) Specifies whether secure boot should be enabled on the virtual machine.
   * `security_type` - Security type refers to the different security features of a virtual machine.
 Security features like Trusted launch virtual machines help to improve the security of Azure generation 2 virtual machines.
 Valid values: `"Standard"`, `"TrustedLaunch"`, `"ConfidentialVM"`
-  * `vtpm_enabled` - Specifies whether vTPM should be enabled on the virtual machine.
+  * `vtpm_enabled` - (Optional) Specifies whether vTPM should be enabled on the virtual machine.
+  * `encryption_at_host` - (Optional, Default: false) Enables the Host Encryption for the virtual machine.
+The Encryption at host will be disabled unless this property is set to true for the resource.

 <a id="proximity_placement_groups"></a>
 ## Proximity Placement Groups